How You Can Get Routine Admin Stuff Done

-When searching for a virtual assistant look for someone as if you were going to employ them in house, although they do not need to be local to you as they generally work from home and can service clients around the globe.
+When searching for a virtual assistant look for someone as if you were going to employ them in house, although they don’t need to be local to you as they generally work virtually from home and can service clients around the globe.
 This will ensure you find someone that will fit with your company culture and someone that can get the work done.

-Next, scope out the work you know you need to do now.
-Write out a job description with the relevant tasks and responsibilities you need them to undertake, for example you want them to look after your email in box, or return customer calls or take responsibility for updating your website or scheduling your social media.
+Next, think about the work you need to get done.
+Draft out a job description with the relevant tasks and responsibilities you need them to undertake, e.g. you might want them to look after your inbox and manage your diary.

 Including a virtual assistant in your vision for the future will help you to find someone that is suited to your business and can grow with you long term.

-Another area you need to consider is how you would prefer to work with your virtual assistant.
+Another area you should consider is how you would prefer to work with your virtual assistant.
 Is it important that they work office hours so they can interact with your clients, or is it that the tasks that you have outlined can be completed on a flexible basis?
 How would you prefer to communicate with your virtual assistant?
-Is it by email, a Skype call or would you prefer to speak to them on the phone?
-It is important that whoever you choose that they are comfortable communicating with you in your preferred method.
+Is it by email, Zoom, or would you prefer to speak to them on the phone?
+This is one of the questions any potential virtual assistant should be asking you.

 The last area you should think about is your company values.
 What do you see as the culture and personality of your business?
 Make a list of some personal qualities you’d like your virtual assistant to have, ones that you can work with.
 For example, would you like someone that has a creative approach?
 Do you want someone that has excellent organisational skills?
 Do you want someone that is confident at communicating whether on the phone or in written format?
 Or someone that is able to work on their own initiative?
 It would be nice to have someone that fits a full list of criteria but not in reality.
 Try and identify 5 qualities that are absolutely necessary and then write them down.